-Today marks The Duke and Duchess of Cambridge’s 6th wedding anniversary, which is traditionally celebrated with iron or sugar.
-We decided to share some interesting facts about the Royal Wedding of 2011 instead.
+Today marks The Duke and Duchess of Cambridge’s wedding anniversary!
+To mark the occasion, we decided to share some interesting facts about the Royal Wedding of 2011.

-1 – William wanted to wear his Irish Guards frock coat, complete with ruffles to the front, but The Queen persuaded him to choose the standard red uniform.
+1 – Prince William wanted to wear his Irish Guards frock coat for his wedding day, complete with ruffles to the front, but The Queen persuaded him to choose the standard red uniform.

 2 – The flowers and foliage in Westminster Abbey were a gift from The Queen, cut from Windsor and Sandringham, including euphorbias, rhododendron, wisteria, azaleas and lilacs.
-Six of the maples were replanted at the Prince of Wales’s home in Wales after the wedding.
+Six of the maples were replanted at The Prince of Wales’s home in Wales (Llwynywermod) after the wedding.

 3 – Someone placed a £6,000 bet in Ascot that Catherine would wear the Russian fringe tiara, the same worn by Princess Elizabeth on her wedding day.
 She instead chose the Halo tiara, made by Cartier.